Log in

 What guidance is available for Race Organisers who want to ensure they are inclusive of non-binary participants?

-The TRA supports the guidance, issued by Scottish Athletics, which may be found here.
+The TRA supports the statement on eligibility in athletics, issued by England Athletics, which may be found here.

 @ Trail Running Association 2007-2024